Code-Institute-Submissions/mS2_iCantDrive/README.md

 ### UX Design

-With a two year old being the main audiences of this game, I went in it with the idea of keeping it as simple and as  clean as possible, So I went for a real flat minimalist design that would not be overwhelming for anyone to play.
+With a five year old being the main audiences of this game, I went in it with the idea of keeping it as simple and as  clean as possible, So I went for a real flat minimalist design that would not be overwhelming for anyone to play.

 While I testing I found, that the design worked in favour for every age group that played it as they found it simple and easy to understand the idea